-This course is designed to help you learn the craft of critically evaluating and consuming media with a full understanding of its persuasive powers in society, in your family, and in your personal conception of self.
-Much of the practice of criticism will be in the form of written argument, thus this course is a writing class above all.
+This course is designed to help students learn the craft of critically evaluating and consuming media with a full understanding of their persuasive powers in society, in the family, and in one's personal conception of self.
+Much of the practice of criticism will be in the form of written argument; thus, writing is emphasized.